kristapsdz/oconfigure/README.md

 Defines `HAVE_SECCOMP_FILTER` if found.
 Does not provide any compatibility.

-*Note: this test does not mean that the sandboxing is enabled.* You'll need to perform a run-time check for `prctl`'s return value in your sources.
+*This test does not mean that the sandboxing is enabled.* You'll need to perform a run-time check for `prctl`'s return value in your sources.